-Generally speaking, Connecticut law requires you to bring a personal injury lawsuit within 2 years from the date of the injury.
-The facts and parties involved may invoke notice requirements with more stringent deadlines that could bar your claim prior to the 2-year statute.
+Generally speaking, Connecticut law requires you to bring a personal injury lawsuit within two years from the date of the injury.
+The facts and parties involved may invoke notice requirements with more stringent deadlines that could bar your claim prior to the two-year statute.

 Will We Have to Go to Trial for My Case?

 Most personal injury cases will be resolved before going to trial, but our firm takes the “better safe than sorry” approach to assure you are prepared if it does.
 The decision to go to trial will depend on the practical and legal risks involved and the significance of the weaknesses and strengths of your particular case.

 Because every case and injured person is different, there is no “one size fits all” answer to how much your case may be worth.